-Colon cancer is among the most common forms of cancer.
+Colon cancer is among the most common forms of cancer, and an qualify for disability benefits.
 Medically speaking, the condition is categorized with rectal cancer as “colorectal cancer.”
 Colon cancer can be melanoma or lymphoma, but it is usually an adenocarcinoma.
 Common treatments include a combination of surgery, chemotherapy, and/or radiation therapy.

 As with other types of cancer, colon cancer may spread (metastasize) to other parts of your body.
 If it is caught early enough, it is often treatable.
 However, there are cases in which colon cancer tumors are inoperable or when the cancer has spread beyond the point where it can be effectively treated.